SGMartin/TCGAspot/README.md

 The above table is a glossary of all required packages.
 However, you do not have to manually install all of them by yourself! **Only Python 3 and snakemake need to be installed**.
 Remaining dependencies can be managed either by:

-- Running the pipeline letting snakemake handle dependencies using a conda directive (**RECOMMENDED**):
+- (**RECOMMENDED**) Running the pipeline letting snakemake handle dependencies using a conda directive:

 ```
 snakemake  --use-conda --jobs  <ncores> --resources mem_mb=<max_ram_to_use>